BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 ## Base Requirements

-dCBOR encoders MUST only emit CBOR conforming to the requirements of {{-CBOR}} §4.2.1.
-To summarize:
+dCBOR encoders MUST only emit CBOR conforming to the requirements "Core Deterministic Encoding Requirements" of {{-CBOR}} §4.2.1.

-* Variable-length integers MUST be as short as possible.
+To summarize, dCBOR codecs:

+1. MUST encode variable-length integers using the shortest form possible.
-* Floating-point values MUST use the shortest form that preserves the value.
+2. MUST encode floating-point values using the shortest form that preserves the value.
-* Indefinite-length arrays and maps MUST NOT be used.
+3. MUST NOT encode indefinite-length arrays or maps.
-* Map keys MUST be sorted in byte-wise lexicographic order of their deterministic encodings.
+4. MUST sort map keys in bytewise lexicographic order of their deterministic encodings.

+In addition, dCBOR decoders:

-dCBOR codecs MUST validate and return errors for any CBOR that is not conformant.
+&nbsp;5\.
+MUST validate and return errors for any encoded CBOR that is not conformant to any part of this specification.

 ## Duplicate Map Keys

-Standard CBOR {{-CBOR}} defines maps with duplicate keys as invalid, but leaves how to handle such cases to the implementor (§2.2, §3.1, §5.4, §5.6). dCBOR encoders MUST NOT emit CBOR that contains duplicate map keys, and dCBOR decoders MUST reject maps with duplicate keys.
+Standard CBOR {{-CBOR}} defines maps with duplicate keys as invalid, but leaves how to handle such cases to the implementor (§2.2, §3.1, §5.4, §5.6).

+dCBOR codecs:

+1. MUST NOT emit CBOR that contains duplicate map keys.
+2. MUST reject encoded maps with duplicate keys.

 ## Numeric Reduction

+dCBOR codecs that support floating point numbers (CBOR major type 7):

+1. MUST reduce floating point values with no fractional part to the shortest integer encoding that can accurately represent it.
-While there is no requirement that dCBOR codecs implement support for floating point numbers (CBOR major type 7), dCBOR codecs that do support them MUST reduce floating point values with a non-zero fractional part to the floating point encoding that can accurately represent it in the fewest bits.
-For dCBOR codecs that support floating point {{IEEE754}} binary16 MUST be supported, and is the most-preferred encoding for floating point values, followed by binary32 then binary64.
+2. MUST reduce floating point values with a non-zero fractional part to the shortest floating point encoding that can accurately represent it.
+3. MUST support floating point {{IEEE754}} binary16 as the most-preferred encoding for floating point values, followed by binary32, then binary64.

-This practice still produces well-formed CBOR according to the standard, and all existing generic codecs will be able to read it.
-It does exclude a map such as the following that would be allowed in standard CBOR from being validated as dCBOR, as `10.0` is an invalid numeric value in dCBOR, and using the unsigned integer value `10` more than once as a map key is not allowed:
+This practice still produces well-formed CBOR according to the standard, and all existing generic decoders will be able to read it.
+It does exclude a map such as the following from being validated as dCBOR, even though it would be allowed in standard CBOR because:

+* `10.0` is an invalid numeric value in dCBOR, and
+* using the unsigned integer value `10` more than once as a map key is not allowed.

 ~~~
 {